ravichugh/sketch-n-sketch/workspace/src/blog/posts/03-user-study-videos.md

 # User Study Videos

-*November XX, 2015* (PREVIEW OF POST) <br><br>
+*November 23, 2015* <br><br>

 We recently ran a user study with 25 participants, who were asked to watch the following videos and answer survey questions based on their observations.
+These videos (also available as a [YouTube playlist][YouTube]) can be viewed as a general introduction to Sketch-n-Sketch.

 * [00] <a href="#00">Combining Programmatic and Direct Manipulation</a> (02:54)
 * [01] <a href="#01">Intro to Sketch-n-Sketch</a> (09:10)